heyjianjing/eliu_summer_2024/README.md

 * General approach to compute all eigenvalues and eigenvectors for symmetric matrices based on power iterations

 `notes_05`
-* Transformation of data using RBF kernel is infinite-dimensional
+* Transformation of data induced by RBF kernel is infinite-dimensional

 `notes_06`
-* Correction of posterior prediction covariance due to finite-dimensional approximation of infinite-dimensional transformation under RBF kernel
+* Correction of posterior prediction variance due to finite-dimensional approximation of infinite-dimensional transformation under RBF kernel

 `notes_07`
 * Metropolis algorithm for sampling